The previous essay in this series described social confidence. This essay discusses how someone with social confidence can transcend social norms.

 The respectful way to greet a stranger is to square off, shake hands, and share your name.
 However, this is never the natural thing to do.
 Unless you are in one of those rare situations where only formality is acceptable, you can communicate respect better by interacting in a unique and personalized way with an improvised greeting that is genuine, wantless, and playful.

 Trust your instinct.
 (Even if your instinct is wrong, using it improves it!)
 If someone looks unusually happy or sad, the genuine thing to do when greeting them is to comment on that.
 If someone is wearing a distinct focal item, such as a necklace or tee shirt slogan or hairstyle, do what is genuine and comment on that.
 If someone reminds you of someone else, the genuine thing to do is say so.

 Add a phrase to keep your greeting playful.
 Curiosity works just as well as teasing.
 Instead of a plain "You look sad" add something like "...and it is not even eleven o'clock yet."
 Instead of a plain "Nice necklace" ask where it is from, or what it is made from, or who gave it to them.
 Instead of a directionless, "You look like my friend so-and-so" add something odd about that friend, such as "...do you also eat pancakes for dinner?"

 With greetings the simplest way to be wantless is to either share a time limit or keep walking.
 "You look sad.
-Need a hug?
-Or something else I can do in [you check the time] 48 seconds?"
+Need a hug or something else I can do in 20 seconds?"
 Or as you walk by someone, "That's a happy face.
-You also have someone new make you breakfast?
+Did you also have someone new make you breakfast?
 Next time tell me more."